syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ##  Complex Binding

 The Grid can display nested or navigation properties in the column that would provide the way to display the field from another entity.
-The complex property can be provided in the `field` property  either as string value concatenated by dot or using lambda Expression.
+The complex property can be provided in the `field` property  either as string value concatenated by dot.

 The following code example describes the above behavior.